The College

 GELT Information for Students

 By participating in a GELT course, students enhance their coursework through hands-on learning, and gain exposure to different viewpoints, people, and experiences.
 These courses provide an opportunity for an international education experience in addition to, or in lieu of, spending a semester or summer abroad.
-The application for Winter GELT courses will open on August 1, 2023 and the application for the Spring course will open on October 1, 2023.

-What Is Included?
+What is Included?

 Essential travel costs (flights, accommodations, most meals, health insurance for international locations, site tickets) are covered by the GELT grant.
 As a result of this funding, participation in a GELT course costs similar to enrolling in a Winter Session on-campus course.
 Students are responsible for their tuition and associated campus fees, including on-campus housing (if needed) during the Providence portion of the course.
 Financial aid is available to eligible students during the academic year and Winter Session.